domain technicals

 Get WHOIS Records

-Note, there is a bunch of information you can grab.
+Note, that there is a bunch of information you can grab.
 Uncomment print(w) to see the JSON response and you can pick out what you want.

 w = whois.whois(domain)